 Students who withdraw from the nursing program after successfully completing at least one semester of the program may apply for readmission within two years of their withdrawal date.
-To be considered for readmission, students must submit a letter of intent to the Director of Nursing Education, which includes information relative to when the student withdrew, why the student wants to be readmitted.
+To be considered for readmission, students must submit a letter of intent to the Director of Nursing Education, which includes information relative to when the student withdrew, why the student withdrew, and why the student wants to be readmitted.
 Eligibility for readmission will be based on:

-- space available in nursing courses and clinical laboratory groups at time of readmission; - cumulative GPA of 2.0 or higher at time of readmission; - two-year currency on all previous nursing courses completed; - five-year currency on all science and math courses completed; and - rationale for withdrawing from the program.
+- space available in nursing courses and clinical laboratory groups at time of readmission; - cumulative GPA of 2.0 or higher at time of readmission: - two-year currency on last nursing course completed; - recommended five-year currency on all science and math courses completed; and - rationale for withdrawing from the program.